TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/release-notes/portal-1.10.0.md

 - Fixed the bug where the portal logout was not clearing browser user data and logging the user out completely.
 - Fixed the bug where it was not possible to delete non authToken apps from the developer portal when approved products and plans are removed.
 - Fixed the bug where it was not possible to download the theme without adding an extra `/` to the URL.
-- Fixed the bug where carts submissions where affecting other users carts.
+- Fixed the bug where carts submissions where emptying other users carts if they have the same content in it.
 - Fixed the bug where it was not possible to delete an application after making an API call to update it and associate it to a different user.
 - Fixed the bug where the portal was exposing technical details on error messages on the `Forgot password` page.
 - Fixed the bug where sometimes, content blocks where not being displayed correctly on the portal admin page.